lsst-sims/smtn-008/index.rst

 GAIA and ULYSSES
 ================

 The GAIA mission will observe around a billion stars.
-The BP/RP spectrograph will take low resolution spectra of the GAIA targets. `ULYSSES <http://www.mpia.de/gaia/projects/ulysses>`_.
+The BP/RP spectrograph will take low resolution spectra of the GAIA targets. `ULYSSES <http://www.mpia.de/gaia/projects/ulysses>`_ can simulate the expected BP/RP observations given a stellar spectrum as input.

 Python wrappers to the ULYSSES code can be found in the `sims_gaia_calib repo <https://github.com/lsst-sims/sims_gaia_calib>`_.

 Generating a GAIA-like Catalog
 ==============================

 By default, ULYSSES output is in terms of electrons.
 To calibrate the output spectra to physical units, we run a flat spectrum source through ULYSSES and use the noiseless output to define the instrument response function.
 We are essentially assuming GAIA will be able to calibrate it's spectra to a level where the calibration does not significantly contribute to the final spectra noise.
+With the calibrated ULYSSES spectra, we can compute synthetic LSST magnitudes for the *g,r,i,z,y* filters.
+The BP spectra do not extend far enough into the blue to compute LSST *u* magnitudes.

 .. figure:: /_static/example_input_spec.png